 Nursing Loan Repayment

 For those that are registered nurses and working in Iowa, there is help to pay back those costly nursing school loans.
-This program, known as the Iowa Registered Nurse and Nurse Educator Loan Forgiveness Program, offers individuals in Iowa who are teaching nursing and hold a master’s degree, are a specialist in nursing, or have a doctoral degree from an accredited Iowa higher educational institution, to earn over ten-percent of their total loan balance back.
+This program, known as the Iowa Registered Nurse and Nurse Educator Loan Forgiveness Program, offers individuals in Iowa who are teaching nursing and hold a master’s degree, are a specialist in nursing, or have a doctoral degree from an accredited Iowa higher educational institution the chance to earn over 10% of their total loan balance back.
 Those that may not have earned through an Iowa college but are working as a registered nurse in the state are also eligible.